masterleros/bash-devops-libs/README.md

 The above environment variable `MY_PROJECT_DESCRIPTION` will be accesible locally and in the DevOps Automation.

-## Additional Templates
+## Additional GitLab Pipeline templates
-Check the templates section to check the available templates and their functionalities: [Templates](templates/README.md)
+Check the templates section to check the available templates and their functionalities: [Templates](gitlab/README.md)

 ## Available libraries
 Check the available libraries and their functionalities: [Libraries](libs/README.md)